What is the optimal human population? An eminent economist weighs in

 Print Friendly, PDF & Email

-59 thoughts on “What is the optimal human population?
-An eminent economist weighs in
+67 responses to “What is the optimal human population?
+An eminent economist weighs in”

 One does not need to be a professor to make that determination.